flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/Example1.md

 filename = ['Column-Results-26Modes-' num2str(freqRatio) '-' num2str(AmpRatio) '.mat'];
 save(filename,'SimulationMetadata','logsout','xout');   % Save simulation results.
 ```
-Note: If you want to skip the initial time offset for reaching static equilibrium rather than running it every time, you can first run a simulation to achieve static equilibrium, save all the states then load them as the initial states in Simulink when running actual simulations.
+📌Note: If you want to skip the initial time offset for reaching static equilibrium rather than running it every time, you can first run a simulation to achieve static equilibrium, save all the states then load them as the initial states in Simulink when running actual simulations.
 I have a code for doing this, if requested by many I will upload it.

 ---